kesana-mohana-mounika/oibsip_python_BMI_CALC_task2/README .md

 ## 🙏 Acknowledgement

 I would like to thank *Oasis Infobyte* for providing me the opportunity to work on this project as a part of the internship program.
-Special thanks to the mentors and the community for their guidance and support.

 ---